JobairulHassan/Image-to-Image-Generation-Diffusion-Model/README.md

 ```
 ## Model Training

-The model is fine-tuned on dataset using the following steps:
+The model(`CompVis/stable-diffusion-v1-1`) is fine-tuned on dataset using the following steps:

 - **Prepare the Data:** Place training images, target images, and prompts in the appropriate directories.
 - **Configure the Training:** Update the batch size, number of epochs, and other parameters.